 Immigrant Workers Being Exploited in Recent Construction Growth

 Thousands of immigrants, many undocumented, helping meet demand for workers in construction are doing often dangerous work for contractors seeking cheap labor.
-Many credible studies have found that these workers, wanting desperately to support their families are often paid below prevailing wage and illegally, in cash.
+According to our Wakefield ladder accident lawyer, many credible studies have found that these workers, wanting desperately to support their families are often paid below prevailing wage and illegally, in cash.
 Being paid in cash leaves no record, so many contractors will make these workers subject to unsafe work conditions, without insurance to cover medical bills or lost pay if they get hurt.
 Sadly, most of the time these immoral contractors are rarely caught, or penalized.

 How immigrant workers are being exploited